Dance for PD®

 ERIN CARPER trained at The Washington School of Ballet and performed professionally with Ballet Met, Charleston Ballet Theater, and Ballet Chicago.
 As a modern dancer, Erin performed in Chicago, Los Angeles, and in the Bay Area with Deborah Slater Dance Theater and Kunst-stoff.
 Erin holds a BA in Liberal Arts and Performance through the SMC’s LEAP Program.

-ALYCE MAURER obtained her B.F.A and M.A in Ballet from the University of Cincinnati – College Conservatory of Music and danced professionally with the Cincinnati Ballet Company.
+ALYCE MAURER obtained her BFA and MA degrees in Ballet from the University of Cincinnati – College Conservatory of Music and danced professionally with the Cincinnati Ballet Company.